-Fall is a wonderful fun time to gather with friends and family to watch the game. \ College or pro, no matter.
-The food served does!
+Fall is a wonderful fun time to gather with friends and family to watch the game.
+College or pro, no matter.
+The food served does though!

-It is the perfect time for those delicious appetizers to be served for special gatherings.
+It is the perfect time for those delicious appetizers you serve for special gatherings.
 That just might turn into dinner too.
 Lots of excitement over a good game combined with those extra special dishes make for a extra fun gathering.

 Who doesn’t love appetizers?
 Not only does fall mean football, it is also the season for family and friends to come together for Thanksgiving.
 Baked Brie with red pepper jelly is a delicious choice; so is a simple tray with cheese slices and rolled up cold cuts.
 Isn’t that a pretty presentation?